YWCA of Sweetwater County is dedicated to eliminating racism, empowering women, promoting peace,

 Program Director - Child Care

-Jenn began her career at YWCA in 2012 as a Child Care teacher.
-She became Assistant Director in January 2014 and in June of 2014 .
+Jenn began her career at YWCA in 2012 as a teacher.
 She has a BS in Family & Consumer Sciences: Professional Child Development.
-She has been Director for four years.Email
+She became Assistant Director in January 2014 and in June of 2014 she became the Director of the childcare services.Email

 A quick trip through History